 Continue attaching boards until you reach the end board.
 Place this board in position and draw a line on the back of the board along the end 2×4.
 Cut to this line using the table saw.
 Attach this board and measure from the back of the frame to the front of this board and cut a piece that is this width and 53-1/4” long from a shiplap board.
 Attach this board using the nail gun.

 Determine how much you want your shelf board to stick out from the wall; make sure to include the thickness of the trim piece that will run under the shelf if you’re using one.
 Add this number to the length of the wall, this is the length of the shelf board.
 Measure from the back wall to the front of the half wall and add the number, this will give you the width of the shelf board.
-Use the table saw and mitre saw to cut the shelf board to this size.
+Use the table saw to cut the shelf to width and mitre saw to cut the shelf to length.

 Sand and apply finish to the shelf board.

 Using the nail gun, attach the shelf board to the wall.
-Cut and attach under shelf trim piece and baseboard trim if desired.
+If using trim pieces, cut trim and baseboard trim piece to length with miter saw.
 Fill nail holes and paint wall.

 You can see the whole bedroom makeover here!
 And yes, they’ll still be more DIYs from this space coming up, whether you’re sick of seeing it or not 😉, so keep an eye out for those!